Saraivinha1703/nextjs-ai-chat/README.md

 ## Generative UI
 With Generative UI we want an AI that is able to access external APIs, in this case, it is able to tell weather information, the only difference is that it streams components to render with the information, which opens more possibilities to external API calls by clicking in buttons in the generated components.

 The streaming only works with OpenAI, in this case we are going to use Together AI as the provider along with the Mistral model, `mistralai/Mixtral-8x7B-Instruct-v0.1`.
+See Together AI models that support tool calling [here](https://docs.together.ai/docs/function-calling).

 Here is how it should work: